smilett/PyRecorder/README.md

 **_by Mengxue Cao_**

 PyRecorder is a voice recorder written in Python.
 The audio module is based on [PyAudio] (http://people.csail.mit.edu/hubert/pyaudio/).
 The GUI is based on [Tkinter] (https://wiki.python.org/moin/TkInter).
-The goal of this programme is to help phoneticians do easy redording.
+The goal of this programme is to help phoneticians do easy recording.

 ## Features